-Date marking & storage advice
+Date marking and storage advice

 Date marking and storage instructions on food labels tell us how long a food will keep before it deteriorates.